 My mother, Susan, clearly had a vision for me, her namesake.
 As I began to develop during adolescence, I recall trying on a shirt I liked and admiring myself in my full-length mirror, feeling independent and pretty.
 It was in this moment that my mom caught a glimpse of me and remarked, “I think that’s too sophisticated for you.”
-Translation: I see cleavage, which means others might too.
-And that is bad.
-I suppose she needed to see me forever dressed in buttoned up puffed sleeved shirts, the safe place she wanted me to stay in.
-I’m not sure in her mind I ever moved away from there.
+Translation: I see cleavage, which means others might too, and that is bad.
+I suppose she needed to see me forever dressed in buttoned up puffed sleeved shirts, the safe place where I’d stay.
+I’m not sure if in her mind I ever moved away from there.

-Later on, during my senior year when I was dating my first boyfriend, my mom would hear us at night drive up in our driveway.
-After we’d been parked a while doing our extended good night routine and steaming up the windows, she’d flick the outside lights several times, signaling in no uncertain terms, the anti-booty call.
+Later on, during my senior year when I was dating my first boyfriend, we’d return from a date and park in our driveway for our extended good night routine, steaming up the windows.
+She’d flick the outside lights several times, signaling in no uncertain terms, the anti-booty call.
 Time to come in young lady, and what are you two even doing out there?
 Are you being a good girl?
 These thoughts must have run through her head.

 The good girl theme I’m now realizing went on for years.
 My parents had parties and from upstairs where I carried guests’ coats to our beds, I could hear glasses clinking, boisterous laughter and the doorbell ringing as more and more people arrived.
 The scent of bourbon floated through the rooms downstairs as my sister and I passed trays of hors d’oeuvres.
 I sometimes wanted to sneak one but was encouraged not to.
-These were “grown up” nibbles that I probably wouldn’t like and besides, I knew I was to bat last, and could maybe pick over the remnants later.
+These were “grown up” nibbles that I probably wouldn’t like and besides, I could maybe pick over the remnants later.

-Once I moved out of the house and into a dorm, I noticed I was living among other good girls.
-I’d return from a two-mile run to get down to the communal laundry room so I could empty my dryer for someone else.
-Many times when I got there, I’d notice someone had already removed my clothes, folded them and placed them neatly back in my hamper.
+Once I moved out of the house and into a dorm, I was living among other good girls.
+Returning from a two-mile run, I ‘d go to the communal laundry room to empty my dryer for someone else.
+Many times someone had already removed my clothes, folded them and neatly placed them back in my hamper.
 Naturally we all followed suit for each other, and the chain of politeness went unbroken.
-I’ve since thought, what if a girl needed to leave to take care of something for herself but out of habit was so compelled to fold someone’s clothes that she stayed late to do it, missing her own deadlines or fun even?
-If there even was a choice?
+I’ve since thought, what if a girl needed to leave to take care of something for herself but out of habit was so compelled to fold someone’s clothes that she stayed late to do it, missing her own deadlines, or fun even?
+Was there even a choice?

-After the college years, good girls who became mothers could put their consistent training to use.
+After college, good girls who became mothers put their training to use.
 Infants, toddlers, tweens and teens needed constant attention and meals and clean clothes.
 And reminders.
-Mothers are expert in taking care of everyone and predicting their family’s needs, and staying so busy, many if not most, ignore their own.
+Expert in taking care of everyone and predicting their family’s needs, many if not most mothers, ignore their own.

 I’m all for being polite, having grown up in the south.
 But if we raise the bar so high and place such controlling focus on tending to others, we might never find the time to sit back and do something we want to do.
 Something creative.
 Something indulgent.
 Something off script, for a change.
-Tend to ourselves.
-It is in ordering off the menu that we grow, not as a good girl but as our own self, for which there is no prescribed path but the one we create.
+Tend to ourselves even.
+Proceeding off the menu is how we grow, not as a good girl but as our own self, for which there is no prescribed path but the one we create.